Learn overall Japanese (all 4 skills reading, writing, listening and speaking).

 -School festivals and fairs throughout the year.

-Optional elective classes you can change every 3 months, to keep your options open or focus on one:
+Optional elective classes you can change every 3 months:

 In the beginner’s level, students will learn the basic Japanese including reading, writing, speaking and listening in a well-balanced manner.